 Can I keep my doctor?

 If your doctor is part of the plan network, you will be able to keep visiting them for services.
-However, if they are outside of the network, you will either need to enroll in an HMO-POS plan or choose a different primary care physician (PCP) to avoid paying out-of-pocket costs.
+However, if they are outside of the network, you will either need to enroll in an HMO-POS plan or choose a different PCP to avoid paying out-of-pocket costs.

 A PCP is a family medicine doctor, nurse practitioner, physician assistant, internist, pediatrician, or geriatrician.
 PCPs treat a wide range of health issues and can help coordinate your medical treatment with various specialists.